kantuni/ZKP/README.md

 ### Abstract

 The main idea of this project is to present the notion of zero-knowledge proofs and their use in cryptographic voting.
-We will start with a primitive voting scheme called "minivoting" that has few security issues.
-We will then create a new scheme (a variant of the "helios" scheme) based on the "minivoting" that uses a concept of zero-knowledge proofs to solve these issues.
+We will start with a primitive voting scheme called "mini-voting" that has few security issues.
+We will then create a new scheme (a variant of the "helios" scheme) based on the "mini-voting" that uses a concept of zero-knowledge proofs to solve these issues.
 We will see the implementation of two protocols that ensure zero-knowledge: Chaum-Pedersen and DCP (Disjunctive Chaum-Pedersen).

 ### Introduction

-Let's start with a simple voting scheme called "minivoting" for yes/no questions.
+Let's start with a simple voting scheme called "mini-voting" for yes/no questions.
 The scheme consists of one "trusted" authority, a public bulletin board to which everyone (authority and voters) can post messages, and some number of voters.
 The encryption scheme used is the "Exponential ElGamal", which is a homomorphic assymetric encryption.

 **Setup:** The authority creates a (public key, secret key) pair `(pk, sk)` using the scheme's key generation algorithm and posts the `pk` to the bulletin board.